First showing for 'Spitting Image' Trump

 Donald Trump's 'Spitting Image' to go on show

-A rubber caricature of US President Donald Trump designed by one of the creators of Spitting Image is to go on show for the first time.
+A rubber caricature of US President Donald Trump designed by one of the creators of satirical TV show Spitting Image is to go on display.

 The show's co-creator Roger Law said he was approached by US network NBC about rebooting the show.